KatMarieDesigns/KatMarieDesigns/README.md

-- 👋 Hi, I’m @KatMarieDesigns
+- 👋 Hello, I’m Kat @KatMarieDesigns.
-- 👀 I’m interested in learning and growing as a developer.
+- 👀 I’m interested in learning and growing as a web designer + developer.
-- 🌱 I’m currently learning Javascript, Python and Ruby on Rails.
+- 🌱 I’m currently learning Javascript, Python, and Ruby on Rails.
-- 💞️ I’m looking to collaborate on developing an app.
+- 💞️ I’m looking to develop an app.
-- 📫 How to reach me katmariedesigns at gmail dot com.
+- 📫 How to reach me: katmariedesigns at gmail dot com.

 <!---
 KatMarieDesigns/KatMarieDesigns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.